Skip to main content

 How Do Plant Based Diets Influence the Endocrine System?

 Plant-based diets, when properly formulated, can exert beneficial effects on the endocrine system.
-The high fiber content of a whole-food, can and support the healthy elimination of excess hormones like estrogen.
+The high fiber content of a whole-food, plant-based diet can improve insulin sensitivity and support the healthy elimination of excess hormones like estrogen.
 However, the quality of a plant-based diet is a determining factor in its long-term endocrine impact.

 An “unhealthy” plant-based diet, rich in refined grains, sugary beverages, and processed foods, has been associated with an increased risk of hypothyroidism.
 This underscores the principle that simply removing animal products is insufficient; the focus must be on nutrient-dense whole plant foods.